CartoDB/carto-python/README.md

 Test Suite
 ==========

-cd into the repo folder, create and enable virtualenv, install pytest and run tests:
+Create a `secret.py` from `secret.py.example, fill the variables, cd into the repo folder, create and enable virtualenv, install pytest and run tests:

 ```
 cd carto-python